Deecy Gray

 Dorothy (Deecy) Stephens Gray is a public relations executive.
 In 2019 she served as a delegate and Ambassador designate to the 74th UN General Assembly for the United States.
 She also is a Commissioner of the American Battle Monuments Commission (ABMC), serves on the George Mason University (GMU) Law School Advisory Committee of the Dean and the Atlas Foundation.
 Commissioner Gray is a board member of the Virginia Kincaid Philanthropic Foundation and was on the Board of Dubuque Packing Company, the Women's National Bank, Blair House, Citizens for a Sound Economy, the National Philanthropic Trust, and the Foundation for Research on Economics and the Environment, where she was Vice Chair.

 Gray was appointed to a special task force to study the role of women in the military; in 1980, to the Board of Governors of the United Service Organizations; in 1990, to the U.S. Delegation to the United Nations Commission on the Status of Women; in 1999, to the U.S. Women's Progress Commemorative Commission.

 She received her Bachelor of Arts from Marymount College, Tarrytown, and her Master of Arts from St. Louis University.
-She was Senior Vice President for Government Affairs and International Relations at Hellmuth, Obata, and Kassabaum; an editorial writer for the St. Louis Post-Dispatch and other papers.
+She was Senior Vice President for Government Affairs & International Relations at Hellmuth, Obata, and Kassabaum; an editorial writer for the St. Louis Post-Dispatch and other papers.